Balaji-Udayakumar/cloudmart/MultiCloud, DevOps & AI Challenge - Day 1.md

-# MultiCloud, DevOps & AI Challenge - Day 1 - Experienced
+# Terraform-AWS-Automation-With-Claude - Part 1

 <aside>
-💡

-Remember to use the class replay as a reference.

 </aside>

 # Streamlined Guide: Using Claude as AI Assistant to Terraform